dvd0904/CPP-Learn/Readme.md

 ### Static variables

 ```
-Both global and static variables have static storage duration.
+- Both global and static variables have static storage duration.
 They live throughout the entire lifetime of the program.
+- Static local variables are not destroyed when a function returns.

-Static variables are scoped to the function in which they are declared and used.
+- Static variables are scoped to the function in which they are declared and used.
 Trying to access them outside that
 function will get a compiler error.

-Global variables are scoped to the global scope of the file where they are declared.
+- Global variables are scoped to the global scope of the file where they are declared.
 They are accessible and usable
 through out the entire file.
 ```

 #### Global variables

 ```
-A global variable is initialized when the program is starting, it's even initialized before the main function runs.
+- A global variable is initialized when the program is starting, it's even initialized before the main function runs.
-Its lifetime is going to start when the application starts and it's going to be destroyed when the application is killed.
+- Its lifetime is going to start when the application starts and it's going to be destroyed when the application is killed.
 ```

 #### Static variables